anthonywebb/homebridge-cbus/README.md

 #### Registering accessories
 Right now we are registering devices by hand.
 In the future we may auto discover them.
 The platform definition in the `config.json` file contains an `accessories` array, which constitudes from objects with the following keys:
 * `type`: (required) The type of the accessory.
-The valid values are "light" and "dimmer".
+The valid values are "light", "motion", and "dimmer".
 * `name`: (required) The name of the accessory (e.g. "Living room light", "Beedroom light", "Living Room curtain" etc.).
 * `id`: (required) The id of the device.
 Each accessory in CBus has one.